Quasi-Bayes properties of a recursive procedure for mixtures: A statistical interpretation of Newton's algorithm

 The following theorem proves that Newton's learning rule (\ref{eq:newtonAsPred}) implies that the sequence $(X_n)$ is c.i.d., thus asymptotically exchangeable, and that its directing random measure has a mixture density of the form $f_G$.
 In this sense, Newton's model is a {\em quasi-Bayes} mixture model.

 \begin{thm} Let $((X_n, \theta_n)) \sim P$ satisfy the assumptions (\ref{eq:newtonAsPred}).
-Then \begin{itemize} \item[(i)] The sequence ($X_n$) is c.i.d.; \item[(ii)] The sequence of predictive densities $f_{G_n}$ converges in $L_1$ to $f_G \equiv \int f(x \mid \theta) dG(\theta)$, $P$-a.s., where $G$ is the a.s. weak limit of $(G_n)$; \item[(iii)] $(X_n)$ is asymptotically exchangeable, and its directing random measure has density $f_G$ with respect to $\mu$. \end{itemize} \end{thm}
+Then \begin{itemize} \item[(i)] The sequence ($X_n$) is c.i.d.; \item[(ii)] The sequence of predictive densities $f_{G_n}$ converges in $L_1$ to $f_G \equiv \int f(x \mid \theta) dG(\theta)$, $P$-a.s., where $G$ is the $P$-a.s. weak limit of $(G_n)$; \item[(iii)] $(X_n)$ is asymptotically exchangeable, and its directing random measure has density $f_G$ with respect to $\mu$. \end{itemize} \end{thm}

 Informally, the above results say that $X_n \mid G \approxiid f_G$, for $n$ large.
-Notice that $G$ plays the role of the (infinite-dimensional) parameter of the directing random measure $F_G$ of $(X_n)$, and as such, it is a function of $(X_n)$.
-If the mixture is identifiable, $F_G$ uniquely determines $G$.
-Moreover, by properties of c.i.d. sequences, $F_G$ is also the a.s. weak limit of the sequence of empirical distributions $\sum_{i=1}^n \delta_{X_i}/n$.
-Therefore, it is measurable with respect to the tail sigma-field of $(X_n)$.
+Notice that $G$ plays the role of the (infinite-dimensional) parameter of the asymptotic statistical model $F_G$ of $(X_n)$, and, as such, it is a function of $(X_n)$.
+If the mixture is identifiable, then $F_G$ uniquely determines $G$.
+Moreover, by properties of c.i.d. sequences, $F_G$ is also the $P$-a.s. weak limit of the sequence of empirical distributions $\sum_{i=1}^n \delta_{X_i}/n$.

-Intuitively, asymptotic exchangeability of the sequence $(X_n)$ implies that $(\theta_n)$ is also asymptotically exchangeable.
-The following theorem provides a formal proof.
-In fact, if we assume the additional condition that $\theta_{n+1}$ is independent on $\theta_{1:n}$, given $X_{1:n}$, then $(\theta_n)$ is easily proved to be c.i.d., thus asymptotically exchangeable.
-Again, the theorem below does not use this assumption.
+Intuitively, asymptotic exchangeability of the sequence $(X_n)$ implies that also $(\theta_n)$ is asymptotically exchangeable.
+In fact, if we assume the additional condition that $\theta_{n+1}$ is independent on $\theta_{1:n}$ given $X_{1:n}$, then it is easy to prove that $(\theta_n)$ is c.i.d., thus asymptotically exchangeable, but such assumption is not necessary, as shown by the following theorem.

-\begin{thm} If the mixture $F_G=\int f(y \mid \theta) dG(\theta)$ is identifiable, then Newton's learning scheme (\ref{eq:newtonAsPred}) implies that the sequence $(\theta_n)$ is asymptotically exchangeable, with directing random measure $G$ corresponding to the a.s. limit of the sequence $G_n$. \end{thm}
+\begin{thm} If the mixture $F_G=\int f(y \mid \theta) dG(\theta)$ is identifiable, then Newton's learning scheme (\ref{eq:newtonAsPred}) implies that the sequence $(\theta_n)$ is asymptotically exchangeable, with directing random measure $G$, corresponding to the $P$-a.s. limit of the sequence $G_n$. \end{thm}